Canertasan/recipes/README.md

 * Run project
 - rails s

-Project will run on http://localhost:3000/
+Project will run on http://localhost:3000/ "this is hello ruby"

+you should go http://localhost:3000/recipes for index

 You can check there!